about us

 Executive Director

 Charles has been active at Bikechain since 2015 as a participant, volunteer, teaching mechanic, and Board director.
-In 2018, Charles co-created Bike School, Bikechain’s repair education program, and has facilitated the program ever since.
+In 2018, Charles co-created Bike School, Bikechain’s repair education workshop series, and has facilitated the program since.
 As Executive Director, Charles aims to build on the strong community at Bikechain and continue to make cycling accessible and affordable for all.

 David Oliver